A Beginner’s Guide to Soccer

 Learning the basic rules of soccer and improving your skills through consistent practice is essential.
 This beginner’s guide will help you understand the very basics of the game we call soccer!

-The object of soccer is simple – to score more goals than the opposing team.
 A goal is scored when the ball crosses the goal line between the goalposts and under the crossbar.
 The team with the most goals at the end of the game wins.

+Sometimes there is no winner.
 Keep in mind that soccer games can end in a tie!

 The Soccer Field